Dear Friend of Sahar,

 Thank you for being part of Sahar Education’s work!
 We know that this is not an easy time and we are exceptionally grateful for your support.

 The COVID-19 pandemic has had a major impact on this last year of school for many students around the world, including Afghanistan.
 With schools closed from March to August in response to the pandemic, we worked with our team to switch to a virtual method of instruction for our Men as Partners in Change (MPC) Program.
 Through WhatsApp, we shared video-recorded lessons, engaged with students, and disseminated public health information during Afghanistan’s lockdown.
+Student have since returned to the classroom.

 As schools reopened in late August, we began working in two new schools in and around Mazar-e-Sharif, Afghanistan: Khalid Bin Walid High School and Hazrat Nouman High School.
 With over 3,000 boys studying at the school, we’re looking forward to engaging with these new communities.
 We’re particularly excited about working with these new schools because their students represent Afghanistan’s many ethnic identities including Pashtun, Hazara, Tajik, and Uzbek.
 In this sense, our classrooms will not only be a space where boys learn to become better gender allies, but also a safe place to interact with diversity.